Chaulieu

 Chaulieu (/fr/) is a commune in the Manche department in Normandy in north-western France.
 It was created in 1973 by the merger of two former communes: Saint-Martin-de-Chaulieu and Saint-Sauveur-de-Chaulieu.

+Geography

+The commune is made up of the following collection of villages and hamlets, Saint-Sauveur de Chaulieu, Chaulieu, La Rue, L'Insinière and La Françaisière.

+Chaulieu contains the source of the river Égrenne.
+In addition the river Vire flows through the commune.